Palisades Interstate Park Commission: Henry Hudson Drive

-Henry Hudson Drive is a small scenic roadway in Bergen County, New Jersey that runs for 8 mi along the western side of the Hudson River from Edgewater, New Jersey to Alpine, New Jersey.
+Henry Hudson Drive is a small scenic roadway in Bergen County, New Jersey, that runs for 8 mi along the western side of the Hudson River from Edgewater, New Jersey, to Alpine, New Jersey.
 The road is located at the bottom of the Palisades Cliffs close to the river.
-Built and maintained by the Palisades Interstate Park Commission, it is a predecessor to the Palisades Interstate Parkway, located to the west of it, and while it has been very much superseded by the Parkway, the Drive is still open and used as a scenic road for New York City, Yonkers, and Washington Heights across the river.
+Built and maintained by the Palisades Interstate Park Commission, it is a predecessor to the Palisades Interstate Parkway, located to the west of it, and while the parkway has very much superseded it, the Drive is still open and used as a scenic road for New York City, Yonkers, and Washington Heights across the river.
 The Drive connects many picnic areas and docks to the main roads, and it also goes under the George Washington Bridge, the only road in New Jersey to do so.

 Current scope

 The cliffs of the New Jersey Palisades in Bergen (seen here) and Hudson counties overlook the Hudson River.

 The park system has been expanded over the years to include nineteen state parks and nine historic sites, covering over 100000 acre along more than 20 mile of Hudson River shoreline and beyond.
 The commission also oversees and operates the Palisades Interstate Parkway, built between 1947 and 1958.
-The commission also owns four additional parkways that traverse its parks, although two are partially or wholly maintained by the New York State Department of Transportation, while the rest are both owned and maintained by PIPC.
+The commission also owns four additional parkways that traverse its parks.
+However, two are partially or wholly maintained by the New York State Department of Transportation, while the rest are both owned and maintained by PIPC.

-The Palisades Interstate Park in New Jersey is about 12 miles long and half a mile wide at its widest point, the average width of the facility is about 575 yards wide.
-It covers an area of 2,500 acres (3.9 sq.mi.).
-The park contains uplands, cliffs and the Hudson River shorefront.
+The Palisades Interstate Park in New Jersey is about 12 miles long and half a mile wide at its widest point; the average width of the facility is about 575 yards.
+It covers 2,500 acres (3.9 sq. mi.).
+The park contains uplands, cliffs, and the Hudson River shorefront.
 PIP has more than 30 miles of hiking and ski trails.